ciaranmcnulty/ciaranmcnulty.com/source/_posts/2015-07-06-testing-constructors-with-phpspec-2.3.md

 Do you want me to make the constructor of CLASS private for you?
 [Y/n]
 ```

-When answering yes a private `__construct` is generated, meaning the named constructor must be used to create instances of the obectk.
+When answering yes a private `__construct` is generated, meaning the named constructor must be used to create instances of the object.

 # Describing constructor failure in 2.2.x